Coronavirus (COVID-19) Frequently Asked Questions

 - Northern Ireland, you can find guidance on how to apply for a travel COVID vaccination certificate

 Make sure you check that the name on your proof of vaccination certificate matches the name on your passport.
-Advice on how to amend incorrect details varies depending on whether you are in Scotland, England, Northern Ireland or Wales.
+Advice on how to amend incorrect details varies depending on whether you are in Scotland, England, Wales or Northern Ireland.

-If you have not been fully vaccinated, you can continue to follow the entry requirements of the country you are travelling to.
+If you have not been fully vaccinated, you need to follow the entry requirements of the country you are travelling to.
 Entry requirements requested by other countries may include:

 - requiring a negative COVID-19 test result before you depart from the UK